MattMckenzy/hydro-ottawa-helper/README.md

 ## Installation

-Grab it from docker hub:
+Grab it from Docker Hub:

 ``` docker-compose.yaml
 services: